Originally published EV Obsession.

 Elon is cautious and humble (to an extent).

 As noted above (in the “Elon is thoughtful” section), Elon is quite cautious about his statements.
 Yes, he is known to be overly optimistic regarding timelines (perhaps that’s part of why he gets so much done — “It’ll just take this long.
 Let’s do it.”), but regarding most matters, he is obsessively cautious about accuracy and performance.
 While he may be profiled in some ways as a risktaker, he went to great lengths to build the safest car on the planet.
-While he is having a lot of fun while doing so, his chief life aims are apparently helping society to be more cautious with the planet’s climate, the planet’s store and quality of natural resources, and our likelihood of long-term survival.
+He is obviously having a lot of fun while doing so, but it’s worth highlighting that some of his chief life aims are helping society to be more cautious with the planet’s climate, helping society to be more cautious with the planet’s store and quality of natural resources, and helping society to be more cautious with our likelihood of long-term survival.

 As has been noted numerous times before, he expected Tesla Motors and SpaceX to fail.
 He has said in the past that Tesla’s stock price seemed a bit high compared to what Tesla had achieved.
 He has cautioned innumerable times that he isn’t certain about this or that, something could always go wrong, his projections are just best estimates (not sure to be correct), etc.